Which Treatment Is Best For You?

 Botox For Trichotillomania

-Intramuscular injection of botulinum toxin (Botox) has been found in trial studies to relax the muscles and increase blood flow in a balding scalp, says the NIH.
-Botox has been used to treat androgenic alopecia, a common form of hair loss in men and women, known as male pattern baldness in men and female pattern hair loss in women.
+Trial studies show that intramuscular injection of botulinum toxin (Botox) can relax the muscles and increase blood flow in a balding scalp, according to the NIH.
+Botox is a common treatment for androgenic alopecia, a common form of hair loss in both men and women (male pattern baldness or female pattern baldness, colloquially).
 In recent studies, 75 percent of patients saw improvement, with improved hair counts of 18 to 20 percent.

-However, here at Medi Tresse, we have only used Botox on patients that have trichotillomania, which is when people pull out their hair on their head or in other places, such as their eyelashes or eyebrows.
+Here at Medi Tresse, however, we only use Botox on patients that have trichotillomania.
+This disorder causes people to pull out their hair on their head or in other places, such as their eyelashes or eyebrows.

-In general, there are some drawbacks to consider about Botox injections for any kind of hair loss.
-The studies so far have been performed on men only, with small numbers of participants.
-No studies have been done in the United States, and the duration of the benefits are unknown.
-More randomized controlled trials need to be done on both men and women before considering this treatment.
+In general, there are some drawbacks to the use of Botox injections for any kind of hair loss.
+Studies have largely only included men, and have had a small number of participants.
+The studies occurred outside of the United States, and the duration of the benefits are unknown.
+More randomized controlled trials need to be done on both men and women before considering this treatment for androgenic alopecia.

 PDO Threads